-The Group's profit before tax under International Financial Reporting Standards ("IFRS") of £3.1m for the period was £1.2m higher than the comparative period profit of £1.9m.
+The Group's profit before tax under International Financial Reporting Standards ("IFRS") of £4.1m for the period was £1.0m higher than the comparative period profit of £3.1m.
+Consolidated fees and commissions were £23.9m (H1 2023: £22.9m), driven by higher fee income in Hansard International.
+Administration and other expenses of £14.7m are up by £0.6m on the prior year.